 Location: 7 Che Kung Miu Rd, Tai Wai

 4. Chi Lin Nunnery

-Chi Lin was built near 1961; however, the meaning behind the name of the temple is ‘evergreen pine tree.’
+Chi Lin was built near 1961; however, the meaning behind the name of the temple is evergreen pine tree.
 One can find fish ponds surrounding the Palace which is also the main building.
-This is one of the most visited Hong Kong temples because of its peaceful ambience.
+This is one of the famous temples in Hong Kong because of its peaceful ambience.